pjenvey/path-pep/pep-0NNN.rst

 During the discussions leading up to this PEP it was suggested that ``os.path`` not be updated using an "explicit is better than implicit" argument.
-The thinking was that since ``__fspath__()`` is polymorphic itself it may be better to have code explicitly request that working with ``os.path`` extract the path representation from path objects explicitly.
+The thinking was that since ``__fspath__()`` is polymorphic itself it may be better to have code working with ``os.path`` extract the path representation from path objects explicitly.
 There is also the consideration that adding support this deep into the low-level OS APIs will lead to code magically supporting path objects without requiring any documentation updated, leading to potential complaints when it doesn't work, unbeknownst to the project author.

 But it is the view of the authors that "practicality beats purity" in this instance.
 To help facilitate the transition to supporting path